krynju/zpr_skeleton/README.md

 ## clone and prepare the environment

-Main dependencies: Boost1.70 and Python3.7
+Main dependencies: Python3.7

-also requires Boost.Python and Boost.Python.Numpy compiled

-On windows run from *Developer Command Prompt for VS 2017* for cl.exe environment variables
+On windows run from *Developer Command Prompt for VS 2017* for cl.exe environment variables or just run it from Powershell

 When cloning remember about `--recursive flag`